swent-epfl/public/README.md

 | W10-W13 | Project                                                                                                                      |                                        |
 | W14     | Project                                                                                                                      | Milestone M3 + <br> Feedback survey #2 |

-All project deliverables (M1, M2, M3) are due at the start of the coaching meeting on the Friday of the week indicated above&mdash;this will be the end of that week's Sprint.
+All project deliverables are due at the end of that week's sprint, before the start of the Sprint ceremonies: _M1_ on 18-Oct, _M2_ on 15-Nov, and _M3_ on 20-Dec.
 The bootcamp deliverables (B1, B2, B3) are due at 23:59 on the Monday following the week shown above.

 We use the two surveys to collect systematic student feedback that is statistically significant.
 We use it as input to improving the course.